 Who We Can Help

-In addition to providing gender-responsive care to men, at both our Outpatient and Residential Treatment facilities, West Coast offers therapeutic services to women above the age of 18 with dual- diagnosis substance use disorders.
+In addition to providing gender-responsive care to men and women through our transitional living initiative, West Coast offers therapeutic services to women over the age of 18 with co-occurring diagnoses.

 Some Facts – Women & Substance Use Disorder

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA) results from the 2013 National Survey on Drug Use and Health: Summary of National Findings 4.6 million women (or 3.8 percent) ages 18 and older have misused prescription drugs in the past year; furthermore, over half (55.7 percent) of the adults aged 18 or older with substance dependence or abuse were employed full time in 2013 – 11.3 million.
 In 2013, 4.1 million persons aged 12 or older (1.5 percent of the population) received treatment for a problem related to the use of alcohol or illicit drugs.
 Of these, 1.3 million received treatment for the use of both alcohol and illicit drugs, 0.9 million received treatment for the use of illicit drugs but not alcohol, and 1.4 million received treatment for the use of alcohol but not illicit drugs (SAMHSA 2014).